ArctosDB/documentation-wiki/_how_to/How-To-Barcode-Cryovials-in-an-Existing-Freezer-Box.markdown

     * Add a remark if you have additionali nformation you would like to remain with the box.
 Pre-Arctos freezer history or notes about the box itself (lid torn) are some of the remarks we have used
   * Select "Save Container Edits"

-### Move Freezer Box to Correct Location in Arctos
+### Move the freezer box to the correct location in Arctos
    If you have already set up your freezer, now is the time to move the new freezer box to the correct location in Arctos.
 If this is not the case, you can perform these steps later when your freezer has been set up.
   * Enter the barcode of the freezer rack position on which you are working; e.g. DGR2_33_1 into the Move to Barcode box
   * Select "Save Container Edits"